 We're often thrown into the role of facilitator without a lot of support.
 What do you do when things get hard?
 Here's how slowing down, synthesizing, and shifting can help you and the group get regrounded.

-Looking for more support?
-Join us for our next Facilitation Skills; Creating Inclusive and Purposeful Meetings training.
+Join us for our next Facilitation Skills: Creating Powerful and Purposeful Meetings training.

 by Hana Lee